 Selling more to the customers you already have costs less and can be done in two ways:

 1. Analysis - Use technology to find out patterns in your customers’ behaviour - like the customer data provided by your EPOS system or the swathes of information available using Google Analytics - and use this to up your game and elicit further sales.

 2. Promotions & discounts - Incentivise customers to spend more by offering discounts and promotions and you’ll go some way to boosting your cash flow (albeit while slightly eating into your profits).
 If you offer services rather than goods you could adopt this methodology and offer a discount for early payment.

 Remember: Only do this if the pay-off is worthwhile.
 Sit down and crunch the numbers first to ensure the trade-off (i.e. discount, early repayment) is worth the loss (i.e. less cash overall).

 If you find yourself in a bit of a jam, your cash flow is lagging and you want a bit of breathing room to sort it out, try delaying your own payments.

 Get in touch with your vendors and find out when the latest you can pay is before incurring some form of penalty.
 Pushing back the date will keep the money in your account for as long as possible and give you time to rectify your cash flow situation.

 Here at takepayments, helping you get paid so your cash flow looks healthy is our bread and butter.
-Our EPOS till systems are the cream of the crop and provide live sales reports via a cloud system so you’ll never struggle to keep track of your cash flow again, no matter where you are.
+Our POS till systems are the cream of the crop and provide live sales reports via a cloud system so you’ll never struggle to keep track of your cash flow again, no matter where you are.

-We’re also proud to offer the latest ways to accept payments including faster payments, mobile, pay by link and more, so you’ll never have to wait to get paid again.
+We’re also proud to offer the latest ways to accept payments including faster payments, mobile, pay by link, and more, so you’ll never have to wait to get paid again.
 Better still, we won’t tie you down to a lengthy contract and offer tailor-made packages to suit every business.
 Chat with our friendly experts today on 08082 390206 to see what we can do for you.